codecoffeeclimb/codecoffeeclimb.github.io/content/posts/latency-numbers-every-programmer-should-know.md

 Send packet CA->Netherlands->CA ....
 150,000,000 ns  = 150 ms
 ```

-Finally, here is the link to a visual representation of these numbers and how they changes over the past 30 years.
+Finally, here is the link to a visual representation of these numbers and how they change over the past 30 years.
 Enjoy!

 [https://colin-scott.github.io/personal_website/research/interactive_latency.html](https://colin-scott.github.io/personal_website/research/interactive_latency.html)